Raymond Postgate: Early life

-Raymond Postgate was born in Cambridge, the eldest son of John Percival Postgate and Edith Allen, Postgate was educated at St John's College, Oxford, where, despite being sent down for a period because of his pacifism, he gained a First in Honour Moderations in 1917.
+Raymond Postgate was born in Cambridge, England, the eldest son of John Percival Postgate and Edith Allen.
+He was educated at St John's College, Oxford, where, despite being sent down for a period because of his pacifism, he gained a First in Honour Moderations in 1917.

 Postgate sought exemption from World War I military service as a conscientious objector on socialist grounds, but was allowed only non-combatant service in the army, which he refused to accept.
 Arrested by the civil police, he was brought before Oxford Magistrates' Court, which handed him over to the Army.
 Transferred to Cowley Barracks, Oxford, for forcible enlistment in the Non-Combatant Corps, he was within five days found medically unfit for service and discharged.
 Fearful of a possible further attempt at conscription, he went "on the run" for a period.
 While he was in Army hands, his sister Margaret campaigned on his behalf, in the process meeting the socialist writer and economist G. D. H. Cole, whom she subsequently married.
 In 1918 Postgate married Daisy Lansbury, daughter of the journalist and Labour Party politician George Lansbury, and was barred from the family home by his Tory father.

 Communist period

-From 1918 Postgate worked as a journalist on the Daily Herald, then edited by his father-in-law, Lansbury.
-In 1920 he published Bolshevik Theory, a book brought to Lenin’s attention by HG Wells.
+From 1918, Postgate worked as a journalist on the Daily Herald, then edited by his father-in-law, Lansbury.
+In 1920, Postgate published Bolshevik Theory, a book brought to Lenin’s attention by H. G. Wells.
 Impressed with the analysis therein, Lenin sent a signed photograph to Postgate, which he kept for the rest of his life.
-A founding member of the British Communist Party in 1920, Postgate left the Herald to join his colleague Francis Meynell on the staff of the CP's first weekly, The Communist.
-Postgate soon became its editor and was briefly a major propagandist for the communist cause but he left the party after falling out with its leadership in 1922, when the Communist International insisted that British communists follow the Moscow line.
+A founding member of the British Communist Party (CPGB) in 1920, Postgate left the Herald to join his colleague Francis Meynell on the staff of the party's first weekly newspaper, The Communist.
+Postgate soon became its editor and was briefly a major propagandist for the communist cause, but he left the party after falling out with its leadership in 1922, when the Communist International insisted that British communists follow the Moscow line.
 As such, he was one of Britain's first left-wing former communists, and the party came to treat him as an archetypal bourgeois intellectual renegade.
 He remained a key player in left journalism, however, returning to the Herald, then joining Lansbury on Lansbury's Labour Weekly in 1925–1927.